Understanding the Different Elements of the KFPS Registry

 Organizations That Register Friesians

-The FPS (of which FHANA is the only recognized North American representative) is the original Friesian studbook founded in 1879 in The Netherlands.
-The FPS currently has about 8,000 members in more than a dozen countries and now has approximately 30,000 horses registered.
-The largest numbers of FPS-registered horses are in The Netherlands and Germany, followed by North America.
+FHANA is the only recognized North American representative of the KFPS.
+The KFPS is the original Friesian studbook founded in 1879 in The Netherlands.
+The largest numbers of KFPS registered horses are in the Netherlands, Germany and North America.

-Although the majority of Friesians are in the FPS registry, you should be aware that there is at least one other organization in the world that registers Friesian horses.
-Its guidelines and breeding policies are not identical to those of the FPS and it has its own judges who judge the horses to a different standard than the standards of the FPS.
+Although the majority of Friesians are in the KFPS registry, you should be aware that there are multiple other organizations in the world that register Friesian horses and crossbred offspring of Friesian horses.
+The guidelines, DNA/parentage verification and breeding policies of other registries for Friesian horses are not equal to those of the KFPS.
+The judging standards of other organizations are different than the standards of the KFPS.

-Some horses registered by the other organization were originally registered with the FPS and those horses would be eligible for FPS registration again, although dual registry is not permitted.
-Other non-FPS Friesian horses may or may not be eligible for FPS registration and an inquiry must be made to FHANA to determine any specific non-FPS horse’s eligibility for FPS registration.
+Some horses registered by the other organization were originally registered with the KFPS and those horses would be eligible for KFPS registration again, although dual registry is not permitted.
+Other non-KFPS Friesian horses may or may not be eligible for KFPS registration and an inquiry must be made to FHANA to determine if the horse is eligible to be registered with the KFPS.